jrheard/blog/_drafts/hypothesis-and-pexpect.md

 These students hadn't learned about functions yet, so their programs didn't have an `is_password_good(password)` function that I could import and unit-test.
 Instead, I needed to write code that would run the student's program, send it several lines of input, and read its output.

 My first instinct was to use the [`subprocess` library](https://docs.python.org/3/library/subprocess.html) to do this, but I had trouble getting that to work.
 I needed to send a line to the program, then wait and then send another line, and then wait and send a third line; but the `subprocess` library's API isn't particularly well-suited for this use case.
-I Googled around and found a bunch of StackOverflow questions written by people in my exact situation, and the answers all said to use [Pexpect](https://github.com/pexpect/pexpect) instead.
+I Googled around and found a bunch of StackOverflow questions written by people in my exact situation, and the answers all said to use `pexpect` instead.

 Pexpect
 =======

-Pexpect is a library with a nice API that lets you start a program, feed it as many lines of input as you want, and read as many lines of output as you want.
+[Pexpect][pexpect] is a library with a nice API that lets you start a program, feed it as many lines of input as you want, and read as many lines of output as you want.

 Here's the code I used to drive students' password-checker programs.